docker/docs/compose/startup-order.md

 database could become unavailable or move hosts at any time.
 Your application needs to be resilient to these types of failures.

-To handle this, your application should attempt to re-establish a connection to the database after a failure.
-If the application retries the connection, it should eventually be able to connect to the database.
+To handle this, design your application to attempt to re-establish a connection to the database after a failure.
+If the application retries the connection, it can eventually connect to the database.

 The best solution is to perform this check in your application code, both at startup and whenever a connection is lost for any reason.
 However, if you don't